flatpickles/sketchbook/docs/core-concepts.md

 ### `src/art` File Structure

 `src/art` is where all of your projects will live.
-Each "project" in Sketchbook is a collection of files contained contained within a subdirectory of `src/art`.
+Each "project" in Sketchbook is a collection of files contained within a subdirectory of `src/art`.
 Your `src/art` directory might look like this:

 ```fs
 src/art/